Provable unlearning in topic modeling and downstream tasks: Topic Models

 Topic models are frequently trained on a general corpus, and the embeddings can be later used to classify documents.
 The classification problem usually involves only a subset of topics.
 For example, after training a topic model on a large corpus of news articles with diverse topics (e.g., sports, politics, technology, finance, etc.), one relevant downstream task is to classify the subject of a given news article as sports or politics.
 We formalize the topic classification task below. \begin{definition}[Topic Classification Task] A topic classification task $\downstreamtask = (\downstreamtopics, \vw^\star)$ is defined by a subset of topics $\downstreamtopics\subset [r]$ on which the task is defined and a ground-truth labelling vector $\vw^\star\in\sR^\numtopics$ with bounded norm.
 Importantly, $\vw^\star$ only has non-zero coordinates in the positions corresponding to $\downstreamtopics$. \end{definition}

 The classification task is defined on the latent features of a given document, so it is necessary to first identify the salient topics as they occur in the text.
 Fitting a topic model to the corpus yields such a feature extractor $\mA$ that embeds a document into the \(\numtopics\)-dimensional topic space.
-In order to adapt a topic model to a particular classification task, we perform head tuning on the feature extractor $\mA$. \begin{definition}[Head Tuning] For a given labelled document classification dataset $\downstreamdata = \{(d_i, y_i)\}$ representing a topic classification task $\downstreamtask$, embed each document $d_i$ as a vector $\vx_i\in\sR^\vocabsize$ containing the word counts in the document.
-To perform head tuning on a pre-trained topic model $\mA$, we learn $\vw\in\sR^{\numtopics}$ to minimize
+In order to adapt a topic model to a particular classification task, we perform head tuning on the feature extractor $\mA$. \begin{definition}[$\tau$-Head Tuning] For a given labelled document classification dataset $\downstreamdata = \{(d_i, y_i)\}$ representing a topic classification task $\downstreamtask$, embed each document $d_i$ as a vector $\vx_i\in\sR^\vocabsize$ containing the word counts in the document.
+To perform head tuning on a pre-trained topic model $\mA$, we learn $\vw_\tau\in\sR^{\numtopics}$ that is a $\tau$-optimal point of